wunderlins/protohand/doc/README.txt

 SEE ALSO

-    INSTALL.txt        for installation instructions.
+    INSTALL.txt        for installation and configuration instructions.
-    CONFIGURATION.txt  descriotion how to configure the program BUILD.txt          for instructions on building for Windows, OSX and Linux LICENSE.txt        BSD License
+    BUILD.txt          for instructions on building for Windows, OSX and Linux LICENSE.txt        BSD License